abhinaypandey02/sociocube/apps/web/app/blogs/content/rise-of-ugc-creators.md

 1. **Define Your Niche**: Focus on categories like beauty, travel, fitness, or food.
 2. **Create Portfolio Content**: Use products you already love to build a portfolio of UGC examples.
-3. **Join Platforms That Connect Creators and Brands**: Platforms like Sociocube make it easy to showcase your work and find collaboration opportunities.
+3. **Join Platforms That Connect Creators and Brands**: Platforms like Socio cube make it easy to showcase your work and find collaboration opportunities.
 4. **Pitch Yourself**: Reach out to brands with personalized messages highlighting your skills.

 Remember, consistency and authenticity are your best assets.